 - Emergence of difficulty in walking or sitting

 - Bruises on inner thigh or genital area

 - Anal or genital pain, bleeding, or irritation

 - Bloody, torn, or stained undergarments

-Physical abuse is any act of violence that causes injury, disease, pain, or impairment.
-This can include pushing, hitting, or force feeding a senior citizen as well as restraining him or her improperly.
-It also includes giving the senior citizen improper medications.
-Instances of physical abuse can lead to unexplained bruising, bone fractures, medication overdoses, or adverse reactions to medications not prescribed to the senior or that are not given in accurate doses.
+Physical abuse is any violent act that results in injury, disease, pain, or disability.
+This may include pushing, hitting, or forcibly feeding a senior, as well as improperly restraining him or her.
+Also included is the administration of improper medications to a senior citizen.
+Instances of physical abuse can result in unexplained bruising, bone fractures, medication overdoses, or adverse reactions to medications that were not prescribed to the senior or were not administered in the correct dosage.

-If you suspect that an elderly person is being abused, it should be reported to the elder abuse hotline in your state.
-Additionally, if you or a loved one have suffered from any of the above instances of abuse, please contact our attorneys for a consultation to discuss your legal options.
+If you suspect that an elderly person is being abused, you should contact your state’s hotline for elder abuse.
+Moreover, if you or a loved one have experienced any of the aforementioned forms of abuse, please contact our attorneys to schedule a consultation to discuss your legal options.